erickthered/grunt-theme-designer/README.md

 ### Grunt Customization

-If you need to use additional grunt tools, you can install
+If you need to use additional grunt tools, you can install those tools using npm and then edit gruntfile.js according to your needs.